FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_06.md

   1.0e-8, 1.0, 0.0
 ```

-### Analysis Results
+### Analysis results

-As analysis results of the 10th sub step, a deformed figure applied with a contour of the Mises stress was created by REVOCAP\_PrePost, and is shown in Figure 4.6.3.
-The deformation magnification is set to 30.
-Moreover, a portion of the analysis results log file is shown in the following as numeric data of the analysis results.
+The analysis results of the 10<sup>th</sup> sub-step are shown in Fig. 4.6.3 as a deformation diagram with a Mises stress contour created with REVOCAP\_PrePost.
+The deformation magnification was set to 30.
+Furthermore, a part of the log files of the analysis results is shown below as numerical data of the analysis.

 <div style="text-align: center;">
 <img src="./media/tutorial06_03.png" width="350px"><br>
-Figure 4.6.3: Analysis Results of Deformation and Mises Stress
+Fig. 4.6.3: Analysis results of deformation and Mises stress
 </div>

 ```